Leon Perera

 Leon Anil Perera (born 28 September 1970) is a Singaporean activist and politician.
-A former member of the Workers' Party (WP), he was a non-constituency Member of Parliament (NCMP) between 2015 and 2020 and the Member of Parliament (MP) for the Serangoon division of Aljunied Group Representation Constituency (GRC) between 2020 and 2023.
+A former member of the Workers' Party (WP), Perera has been the Non-Constituency Member of Singapore (NCMP) between 2015 to 2020.
+He has been the Member of Parliament (MP) for the Serangoon division of Aljunied Group Representation Constituency (GRC) between 2020 and 2023.
+He was succeeded by Kenneth Tiong.

-On 19 July 2023, Perera resigned from both the WP and Parliament after having an affair with fellow party member Nicole Seah.

 Education

 Perera was born in Singapore in 1970.
 He was educated at the Anglo-Chinese School and Hwa Chong Junior College before graduating from Exeter College, Oxford at the University of Oxford with a Bachelor of Arts with double first class honours (later promoted to Master of Arts by seniority) degree in philosophy, politics and economics (PPE).

 Career

 Perera began his career as a senior officer at the International Business Development Division of the Economic Development Board (EDB).
 He went on to serve as Assistant Head in the Enterprise Development Division, where he assisted in the growth of large Singaporean companies in the service sector.

 Perera was the co-founder and chief executive officer of Spire Research and Consulting, an international business research and consulting agency.
 He is also a member of the Economic Society of Singapore, the Economic Development Board Society and the Singapore Institute of Directors.

 Perera was active in civil society before joining politics.
 He served on the committee of local human rights organisation Maruah, as the vice-president of migrant worker rights organisation Humanitarian Organization for Migration Economics (HOME), and as an adviser to alternative news website The Independent.